fontina-petrakopoulou/fontina-petrakopoulou.github.io/projects.md

 &nbsp;&nbsp;&nbsp;&nbsp;_Principal investigator:_ Dr. Fontina Petrakopoulou
 &nbsp;&nbsp;&nbsp;&nbsp;_Supported by:_ European Union (MC-IEF, FP7)
 &nbsp;&nbsp;&nbsp;&nbsp;_Project duration:_ 24 months (start May 2013)

->Green ENERGy for ISlands (GENERGIS) studied and reported paths towards the renewable energy autonomy of Skyros island in Greece.
-The goals of the project were to:
-(1) address the energy autonomy of the island, including energy storage systems, (2) involve the people of the community in the decision-making process, (3) perform detailed technical calculations through simulations, as well as exhaustive economic and environmental analyses, (4) propose a concrete energy plan for achieving 100% sustainable living, (5) create the first guide on sustainable development based on social, environmental and economic data.

 09/2012 – 01/2013
 **Study on the technological perspective of different paths of utilization of lignocellulosic biomass**